KRNB: History

 KRNB's current on-air personalities include Rudy Rush, Claudia Jordan, Sean Andre, Keith Solis, Lynne Haze and Janet G.

 Since 2002, it has competed with KSOC (for a time branded as "K-Soul" from 2002 to 2011 and again in 2014; and as "Old School 94.5" from 2011 to 2014) with an Urban AC format.
-However, as of November 15, 2014, KSOC flipped to classic hip hop, leaving KRNB as the sole Urban AC station in the Metroplex until September 11, 2017, when KSOC (now KZMJ) returned to Urban AC as "Majic 94.5".
+However, as of November 15, 2014, KSOC flipped to classic hip hop, leaving KRNB as the sole Urban AC station in the Metroplex until September 11, 2017, when KSOC (later KZMJ and now KFZN) returned to Urban AC as "Majic 94.5".
+As a result of Urban One selling KZMJ (now KFZN) to Encouragement Media Group, that station was flipped to Spanish Christian music as "Fuzión" on July 7, 2026, leaving KRNB as the only Urban AC station in DFW again.

+On May 1, 2026, it was announced that KRNB and urban contemporary sister KKDA-FM would be sold to Silver Spring, Maryland-based Urban One, while also selling KZMJ to Encouragement Media Group, a company focusing on Christian formats.
+The KZMJ sale was completed on July 7 and the KKDA-FM and KRNB purchase was completed on July 17.

 Former KRNB

 The original KRNB-FM was a tribal run student radio station in Neah Bay, Washington.
 Starting in 1976 the station provided news, weather and information for the Makah Indian Tribe.
 Located on the high school campus it was billed as "The Native American Voice of the Pacific Northwest" and operated at 10 watts with an international reach extreme southern Vancouver Island in Canada just across the Strait of Juan de Fuca.
 The station broadcast a wide range of formats including easy listening, contemporary 70s pop and at night album oriented rock.
 In 1982, the KRNB call letters surfaced in Memphis, Tennessee as "Magic 101" an R&B station, now KJMS.